tinymce/tinymce-docs/enterprise/permanentpen.md

 controls: toolbar button, contextmenu, menu item
 ---

-Permanent Pen is a premium TinyMCE plugin for applying a pre-defined format (color, typeface and type style, or font) to a desired section of content.
+Permanent Pen is a premium TinyMCE plugin for applying a pre-defined format (for example, color, typeface and type style, font, etc.) to a desired section of content.
 The ability to store information for reuse saves the user time and ensures consistency across the content.

-The Permanent Pen allows the user to add comments without modifying the original content.
+This allows the user to add text without modifying the original content.

 ### Getting started